Regents School of Oxford announces new campus location - The Oxford Eagle

 “At Regents, we study the Classics and are taught to cherish beauty, which will drive our design,” said Regents Board of Directors Chairman Beth Paul.
 “We want to amplify the beautiful God-given surroundings and aesthetically communicate high quality.
 We look forward to matching the quality of our facilities with the quality of our programs, providing the best learning environment for our students both inside and out.”

-Regents began the planning process for its new campus in April, launching a master campus planning process with McCarthy Architects and Innovative Construction Management (ICM).
+Regents began the planning process for its new campus in April, launching a master campus planning process with McCarty Architects and Innovative Construction Management (ICM).
 The first phase of the project will include a new Upper School to meet the growing demand for Regents’ sixth through 12th grade programs, and a multipurpose gym.

 The Upper School will include two classrooms per grade with 18 students per classroom.